Nekrosis-ISS-Capstone/Nekrosis/CONTRIBUTING.md

 ## Design

-Project is design such that it can be used as follows:
+Project is designed such that it can be used as follows:
 - Library: Importable into larger projects (ex.
 Nekrosis-GUI).
 - Executable: Standalone executable for use in scripts or on the command line.